lucidspriter/SpriterPlusPlus/README.md

 * nullError is the default, and takes no action
 * simpleError outputs the error message to std::cerr

-In most cases, there should be no errors, unless you are loading an invalid file, or attempt to retrieve the wrong type of data from an object or variable (myStringVariable->getIntValue()), or attempt to access a missing variable or object
+In most cases, there should be no errors, unless you are loading an invalid file, attempting to retrieve the wrong type of data from an object or variable (myStringVariable->getIntValue()), or attempting to access a missing variable or object